EHB-MCT/assignment-2-attilatolnai/Assets/Documentation/Features/PlayerMovementDocs/PlayerMovementDocumentation.md

 2. Assign the `Rigidbody2D` component of the player to the `rigidbody` variable.
 3. Set an appropriate value for the `moveSpeed` variable to control the player's movement speed.
 4. Link the `circleItem`, `triangleItem`, `starItem`, `gameManager`, and `ScoreCalculator` scripts in the Inspector.
-5. Ensure that objects in the game have the appropriate tags ("Circle", "Triangle", "Star", "StartArea") for collision detection.
+5. Ensure that objects in the game have the appropriate tags ("Circle", "Triangle", "Star", "Wall") for collision detection.

 ## Sources
 - Youtube tutorial by BMo: https://www.youtube.com/watch?v=u8tot-X_RBI&t=80s